mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/webhooks.md

 Mendix provides webhooks to send project information when the following events happen to your app:

-* On package upload – when a deployment package is available in the Developer Portal — this includes creating a package from the Team Server
+* Package upload – when a deployment package is available in the Developer Portal, including when a package is created from the Team Server
-* Team Server push – when a new commit is pushed to the Team Server — this will only be triggered if your app is stored in a Git repository
+* Team Server push – when a new commit is pushed to the Team Server (will only be triggered if your app is stored in a Git repository)
 * Alerts - when an alert is triggered for your Mendix app

-The webhooks contain a retry mechanism if an error response is received from the endpoint to ensure that the trigger reaches the endpoint.
+The webhooks contain a retry mechanism if an error response is received from the endpoint.
+This helps ensure that the trigger reaches the endpoint.

 {{% alert color="info" %}}
-Webhooks are only available for licensed Mendix apps which are deployed to the Mendix Cloud or Mendix for Private Cloud.
+Webhooks are only available for licensed Mendix apps that are deployed to the Mendix Cloud or Mendix for Private Cloud.

 They are set up and work independently of the deprecated [webhooks for Sprints and Stories](/developerportal/collaborate/general-settings/#webhooks).
 {{% /alert %}}